MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 ![Entering the value ten inside the Keep bottom rows dialog](media/query-folding-basics/keep-bottom-rows-dialog.png)

 >[!TIP]
->For this case, performing this operation does yield the result of the last ten sales.
-However, in most scenarios it is recommended to provide a more explicit logic that defines what rows are considered last last by applying a sort operation on the table.
+>For this case, performing this operation yields the result of the last ten sales.
+In most scenarios it is recommended to provide a more explicit logic that defines what rows are considered last last by applying a sort operation on the table.

 Next, you select the **Choose columns** transform found inside the *Manage columns* group from the Home tab which will help you to explicitly select the columns that you want to keep from your table and remove the rest.